-The greater project consists of three properties; Wolvenfontein (location of the Kangala Mine) and Middelbult located near several coal-fired power stations and benefits from excellent road, rail and power infrastructure.
+The greater project consists of two properties; Wolvenfontein (location of the Kangala Mine) and Middelbult located near several coal-fired power stations and benefits from excellent road, rail and power infrastructure.

 The project hosts a JORC compliant coal resource of 112.6Mt (gross tonnes in situ) of which 65.2Mt are measured (including 16.3 Mt proven Reserve), 15.1Mt indicated and 32.3Mt inferred.

 An 8-year Coal Supply Agreement (CSA) with the major South African power utility Eskom was executed in March 2013, renewable for another 8 years.